daudix/daudix.one/content/about/index.md

 It's recommended to avoid hot-linking; instead, place a copy on your own site.
 {% end %}

 Hey, you, yes, *you*.
 Got website and a button?
+Just button?
 I have a deal for you!
-Just [ping me somewhere](@/find/index.md#contacts) and I'll add it here, piece of cake.
+[Ping me somewhere](@/find/index.md#contacts) so I can add it here, piece of cake.

 <img id="fluttershy" class="transparent no-hover drop-shadow" src="fluttershy.gif" />